scotws/SAN/san_handbook.md

 </tbody>
 </table>

-If the 6502/65c02 were the only processors in the family, a new notation would hardly be needed.
+If the 6502/65c02 were the only processors in the family, a new notation would not be needed.
 However, the additional instructions of the 65816 forced the system to adopt even more special characters.
 Also, since the modes cannot always be reliably determined from the mnemonic and operand combinations, even more special characters are required: `<` is used to force direct page addressing, `!` for absolute, `>` for long addressing mode, `[` and `]` for long indirect modes.
 Traditional 65816 assembler notation can end up looking like something from a bash shell script or a regex instruction.

 <table>
 <colgroup>